ONE Step to a Smokefree Life for Children

 ONE Step also includes asthma education because asthma is the most common chronic condition in children (1).
 Asthma education can help people identify and prevent flare-ups that may be caused by secondhand smoke or other environmental triggers.
 Helping children and caregivers understand what triggers asthma attacks and how to handle them allows kids to spend less time worrying about inhalers and more time just being kids.
 After all, kids should be able to breathe easy knowing they are safe and protected no matter where they are.

-Free Upcoming virtual training dates on Zoom:
+Free Upcoming virtual training:

 If you are registered in Colorado Shines/PDIS you can receive Professional Development clock hours sign up here